GonzaloPardoVillalibre/HAR-AI-FRAMEWORK/framework/train/README.md

 For the reference, this document includes the following sections:
 - Input dataset format.
 - Environment architecture & performance.
-- Usage guide & configuration file.
+- Usage guide & training configuration files.

 ## Input dataset format:
 As mentioned, **.CSV files naming** is the key for this environment and must follow this rule: